Asthma and Allergy Forecast

 How does the weather affect symptoms?

 • Humid air is moist and heavy.
-When the air is stagnant, air quality goes down, making breathing harder for everyone.
+When the air is stagnant, air quality goes down.
+This makes breathing harder for everyone.
 It can trigger an asthma and allergy flare-up since mold and bacteria grow better in moist environments.
 Humid weather can worsen allergy symptoms.

 • Hot weather often impacts air quality.
 Ozone can rise to dangerous levels, irritating your respiratory system.
 Increased traffic, exhaust, smog and other pollutants can make breathing harder if you have asthma.

-• Cold, dry air may seem better for your breathing than hot, humid air, but unfortunately, breathing it in can make the bronchial tubes constrict and spasm as they try to keep airways open, making symptoms worse.
+• Cold, dry air may seem better for your breathing than hot, humid air.
+Unfortunately, breathing it in can make the bronchial tubes constrict and spasm as they try to keep airways open, making symptoms worse.

 • Changing weather patterns alter barometric pressure, which can trigger sinus problems and make breathing harder if you have asthma.